 1) Volunteer in our Animal Care Program (ACP) for a minimum of 30 hours.
 These hours must be earned within the 6-month period immediately preceding being sub-permitted and/or receiving animals.
 If you have questions regarding the Animal Care Program, please visit the “Contact Us” page on our website and select “Animal Care Program” under “Message Type”.

-4) Contact TWRC’s Rehab Coordinator at [email protected] once 1) your volunteer hours are complete, 2) you have read through the Intro to Home Rehab presentation and 3) you have upgraded your membership.
-You will then be paired with a mentor and get sub-permitted.
+3) Contact TWRC’s Rehab Coordinator at [email protected] for next steps once 1) your ACP volunteer hours are complete, and 2) you have read through the Intro to Home Rehab presentation.

 If you have additional questions, please contact TWRC’s Rehab Coordinator at [email protected].

 The purpose of our “Intro to Home Rehab” presentation is to give you an idea of whether rehabbing will be a good fit for your budget and lifestyle and to learn the processes and procedures you will need to know as a TWRC Rehabber.
 The presentation covers topics such as: laws regulating wildlife rehabilitation, working with your permitted mentor, how to buy supplies (and other procedures), and time commitments required for various species.